-Nigel Pickard joined the Nevision Board with a wealth of experience in international television.
-He was most recently CEO of UK Kids and Family and CEO of Zodiak Middle East, Asia and Australasia, following Zodiak’s acquisition of RDF Media where he was Group Director of Kids, Family Entertainment and Drama.
+Nigel Pickard joined the Nevision board with a wealth of experience in international television.
+He was previously CEO of UK Kids and Family and CEO of Zodiak Middle East, Asia and Australasia, following Zodiak’s acquisition of RDF Media where he was Group Director of Kids, Family Entertainment and Drama.
 Prior to that, Nigel held senior broadcasting positions within the UK industry as Director of Programmes at ITV and Controller of Children’s at the BBC.
 His career has included roles in production as a film editor, director and producer.
-Nigel is also currently a board member of Dial Square 86 and President of TRX.

-Tim Buxton (Founder) has spent most of his career in the international distribution and financing of high end television programming.
-From founding ITEL (International Television Enterprises) in the early 80s, through five years spent at MTM Enterprises in Los Angeles, Tim has wide experience of putting together the funding for and maximising the exploitation of major drama projects.
-His Executive Producer credits of television dramas and low-budget features include: “Rebecca” for ITV, the Rosamunde Pilcher franchise for ITV, the feature “Saving Grace” and the series “Doc Martin” along with a further 30 titles.
+Tim has spent most of his career in the international distribution and financing of high end television programming.
+From founding ITEL (International Television Enterprises) in the early 80’s, through five years spent at MTM Enterprises in Los Angeles.
+Tim has wide experience of putting funding together for and maximising the exploitation of major projects.
+His Executive Producer credits of television dramas and low-budget features include “Rebecca” for ITV, the Rosamunde Pilcher franchise for ITV, the feature “Saving Grace” and the series “Doc Martin” along with a further 30 titles.

-Keith Evans qualified as a Chartered Accountant and established his own practice in the late 70s specialising in the music industry.
+Keith is a qualified Chartered Accountant and established his own company in the 70s specialising in the music industry.
 His clients over the years have included Tears for Fears, Paul Young and Elkie Brooks and more recently Coldplay, Keane and Kasabian.
-Keith has also specialised extensively through his career in tax-related finance.
-In the mid-80s he pioneered “Enterprise Zone Trusts”, real-estate partnerships providing geared income tax relief to UK residents.
-Foremost amongst those developments were Canary Wharf in London’s Docklands and Salford Quays in Manchester.
-In the late 1990s Keith was one of the two founding directors of Baker Street Media, one of the longest established television and film finance production specialists.
-Baker Street have co-produced 30 feature films since 1998 at a budget total in excess of $250m, including “Saving Grace”, “Bloody Sunday”, “I Capture the Castle”, “The Heart of Me”, “Ladies in Lavender”, “My Summer of Love” and “Valiant”, as well as numerous TV programmes.
+Keith has also specialised extensively through his career on tax related finance.
+In the mid 80’s he pioneered “Enterprise Zone Trusts”real-estate partnerships providing income tax relief to UK residents.
+Foremost amongst those residents were Canary Wharf in London’s Docklands and Salford Quays in Manchester.
+In the late 1990’s Keith was one of the founding directors of Baker Street Media, one of the longest established television and film finance production specialists.
+Baker Street have co-produced over 30 feature films since 1998 at a budget total in excess of $250m including “Saving Grace”, “Bloody Sunday”, “I Capture the Castle”, “The Heart of Me”, “Ladies in Lavender”, “My Summer of Love” and “Valiant” as well as numerous television productions.